Are you inspired by environmental activists?

-The City of Austin’s Youth Forest Council is an immersive, yearlong paid internship connecting young people (ages 16-19) in Austin to careers in natural resources and public service.
-Youth Forest Council members work with Urban Forest Program professionals to support community activities and develop their own connection to Austin’s natural spaces.
+The City of Austin’s Youth Forest Council is an immersive, yearlong paid internship connecting young people (ages 16-19) in Austin to careers that support the environment and our communities.
+Youth Forest Council members work with Urban Forest Program professionals to plan community activities and continue to grow their own connection to Austin’s natural spaces.

 Members have the opportunity to:

 - Plan community events and festivals